SqueezeBits/owlite-examples/text-classification/README.md

 - Apply OwLite Recommended Config with the following calibration method
     - PTQ calibration: Require to find the optimal calibration method for each node.
-    - QAT backward: CLQ
-    - Hyperparameter setting for QAT
-        - learning_rate:
-            - 5e-6 for STS-B task
-            - 1e-6 for CoLA, MRPC, and MNLI tasks
-        - num_train_epochs:
-            - 10 for CoLA task
-            - 3 for MRPC, STS-B, and MNLI tasks

 ### GLUE Accuracy and Latency Results
 TensorRT Evaluation GPU: A6000